Skip to main content

 Authors: Jinghan Huang, Mingxi Chen, Yumang Ye, Wenbin Wang, Timothy Tian, Libin Zhang and Zhaohui Lyu

-Session: Simulation, interoperability and self-organizing CPI control
+Session: Simulation, interoperability and self-organizing CPI control (Room 508)

 Moderator: Shenle Pan